-Hypertension, also called high blood pressure, is a common condition in the United States.
+High blood pressure (hypertension) is a common condition in the United States.
 It's even more common among African Americans than among other ethnic groups.
-More than 40 percent of non-Hispanic blacks have hypertension.
-The American Heart Association (AHA) says that the prevalence of hypertension in African-Americans is among the highest of any ethnic group in the United States.
+More than 40% of non-Hispanic blacks have high blood pressure.
+The American Heart Association (AHA) says that the prevalence of high blood pressure in African-Americans is among the highest of any ethnic group in the United States.

-African-Americans not only are at higher risk for hypertension, but they also get it at a younger age, and suffer more of the complications.
+African-Americans not only are at higher risk for high blood pressure, but they also get it at a younger age, and suffer more of the complications.

 The problem is not confined to adults.
-Studies have shown that overweight African-American preteens may also develop hypertension.
+Studies have shown that overweight African-American preteens may also develop high blood pressure.

-The impact of hypertension on health is significant.
+The impact of high blood pressure on health is significant.
 It is a major risk factor for conditions that shorten life, including heart, blood vessel and kidney disease, and stroke.
-Hypertension also causes many other complications including erectile dysfunction and vision loss.
+High blood vessel also causes many other complications including erectile dysfunction and vision loss.
 But, high blood pressure can be controlled and possibly prevented.

 Blood pressure is the push of blood against the walls of your arteries.
 Blood pressure depends on two factors: how forcefully your heart pumps the blood and the amount of resistance in your arteries to blood flow.
 Blood pressure is recorded as two numbers.
 The systolic pressure, which is the pressure against artery walls as the heart beats, over the diastolic pressure, which is the pressure against artery walls as the heart relaxes between beats.
 Both numbers are important in determining if your blood pressure is too high.

-According to the National Heart, Lung, and Blood Institute (NHLBI), an optimal blood pressure is a systolic level of less than 140 and a diastolic level of less than 90.
+According to the National Heart, Lung, and Blood Institute (NHLBI), an optimal blood pressure is a systolic level of less than 120 and a diastolic level of less than 80.
 Blood pressure is considered to be high if the systolic is at least 140 or the diastolic is at least 90.
 Just because your blood pressure is high in a single reading doesn't mean you have high blood pressure.
-A health care provider makes a diagnosis of hypertension only after several blood pressure readings on separate occasions show high blood pressure levels.
+A health care provider makes a diagnosis of high blood pressure only after several blood pressure readings on separate occasions show high blood pressure levels.
 If you have diabetes your doctor will diagnose you with high blood pressure if your readings are greater than 130/80.

 A blood pressure between 120/80 mmHg and 139/89 mmHg is called pre-hypertension.
 If you are diagnosed with pre-hypertension, it means that you are more likely to develop high blood pressure in the future.
 If you have pre-hypertension and adopt a healthy lifestyle, you may be able to prevent the development of high blood pressure.

-Doctors don't know the cause of hypertension in most people who have it.
-Certain factors, however, make hypertension more likely.
+Doctors don't know the cause of high blood pressure in most people who have it.
+Certain factors, however, make it more likely.
 Some factors cannot be changed, but others can.
-These are the risk factors for hypertension:
+These are the risk factors for high blood pressure:

 Age.
-The risk for hypertension increases with age.
+The risk for high blood pressue increases with age.